 Life in America requires insurance — lots of it.

-In my case, for example, a quick mental tally tops $15,000 annually.
-And I have high deductibles, don’t drive an expensive car, and don’t even have life or disability insurance.
+In my case, for example, a quick mental tally is $11,000 annually.
+That’s high, especially when you consider my wife’s health insurance is paid by her employer, we have high deductibles on all our policies, don’t drive expensive cars, don’t have kids and don’t have life or disability insurance.
 Here’s the breakdown:

-(By the way, lest you think my home insurance bill indicates a mansion, I live in Florida.
-Although my home is modest, my premiums for wind and flood insurance alone are $3,000 annually because I live near the coast.)
+(By the way, lest you think my home insurance bill indicates a mansion, we live near the Florida coast.
+Although our home is modest, the annual premiums for wind and flood insurance alone are $3,000.)

 Which brings us to today’s question:

-I have been inspired to do a little bit of comparison shopping for insurance after reading your article “9 Ways to Put the Brakes on Car Insurance Bills.”
+I have been inspired to do a little bit of comparison shopping for insurance after reading your article “9 Ways to Drive Down Your Auto Insurance Rates.”
 But since I bundle my auto, motorcycle and homeowners insurance to get a sizable discount, I will be likely shopping for all three.

 To keep it short, my question is: Is there a way to find customer satisfaction information about the payout of homeowner insurance claims?
 I want to save money, but not at the cost of having a lengthy battle with my insurer to replace my belongings in the case of a loss.

-Your question is excellent, Mariana.
-I’ve done some research.
-Here’s what I found.
+Excellent question, Mariana.
+I’ve done some research, and here’s what I found.

 Insurance company satisfaction surveys